 Account for all personnel known or expected to be on the premises.
-The on-site meeting location is:

-Upon arrival of emergency response their attention and services. e personnel, direct them to the location of any victims or facilities that require

-As appropriate, take photographs of the incident scene, damage, etc. and document actions includin

-Other:

-ist what SHOULD NOT be done:

-Do not make statements during the authorized to do so. e emergency response about actions, cause, blame or responsibility unless

-An accident or emergency may hav

-ary to direct and assist emergency responders.

-Direct all inquiries to farm managen investigators will conduct a proper i nent.
-When the emergency is over, farm management and/or skilled inquiry.

-, , d arrive at the scene, don't be rude.
-Be cordial but explain that you are focuse

-n to respect the biosecurity and do not enter signs.
-Direct them to officials o

-site if applicable.

-Other:

-ted and maintained in good condition in facilities and equipment (in-cab/rol ual review and refresher training is recommended.

-ost multiple copies in conspicuous plac

-d version on an annual basis or more often as necessary.

-re, but a stranger may be rendering aid.

-ate Prepared: Initials of person completing:

-ate Updated: Initials of person updating:

-ate Updated: Initials of person updating:

-ate Updated: Initials of person updating:

-ate Updated: Initials of person updating:

-Initials of person updating:
+The on-site meeting location is: Upon arrival of emergency response their attention and services. e personnel, direct them to the location of any victims or facilities that requir As appropriate, take photographs o of the incident scene, damage, etc. and document actions including timeline.
+Other: st what SHOULD NOT be done: Do not make statements during the authorized to do so. e emergency response about actions, cause, blame or responsibility unless An accident or emergency may hav ary to direct and assist emergency responders.
+Direct all inquiries to farm manager investigators will conduct a proper ment.
+When the emergency is over, farm management and/or skilled inquiry. on the care of the animals.
+Ask then ld arrive at the scene, don't be rude.
+Be cordial but explain that you are focuse in to respect the biosecurity and do not enter signs.
+Direct them to officials or site if applicable.
+Other: Other. ted and maintained in good condition in facilities and equipment (in-cab/rol ual review and refresher training is recommended. ost multiple copies in conspicuous pla d version on an annual basis or more often as necessary. emember, you may know the procedu ıre, but a stranger may be rendering aid. ate Prepared: witigle of pays on completing.
+Initials of person completing: ate Updated: Initials of person updating: ate Updated: Initials of person updating: Initials of person updating: ate Updated:ate Updated:ate Updated:ate Updated:ate Updated:ate Updated: Initials of person updating: Initials of person updating: Initials of person updating:

-Deadstock - Mass Mortalities
+Deadstock - Mass Mortalities3